What should you know about Covenant?

 Covenant is a church of Jesus Christ, whose purpose is to "make disciples" according to Jesus' commissioning of His church found in Matthew 28:18-20.
 At Covenant, we seek to nurture believers in growing in the grace of our Lord, Jesus Christ (2 Timothy 2:1) and to equip Christians to engage the world as "salt" and "light" in order to make disciples (Matthew 5:13-14).
 We seek to glorify God, tell others about Jesus Christ, support and encourage one another, teach the Bible and apply it to everyday life, and prepare men and women to engage culture Christianly.
 Covenant is representative (Presbyterian) in its form of government, reformed in its beliefs, and evangelical in spirit.

-Covenant's identity is summarized in these four distinctives or pillars.
+Covenant's identity is summarized in these five distinctives or pillars.

 Covenant is ...